-First Sei nester
+Code Title Hours ENGL 121 Composition I 3 Prerequisite: ENGL 106 or appropriate placement test score or EAP 113 and EAP 117 MATH 130 Technical Mathematics I or higher 3-5 Prerequisite: MATH 111 with a grade of "C" or higher or an appropriate score on the math assessment test.
+BIOL 135 Principles of Cell and Molecular Biology 4 CHEM 122 Principles of Chemistry 5

+Second Semester

 Code Title Hours

-ENGL 121 Composition I 3

-Prerequisite: ENGL 106 or appropriate placement test score or EAP 113 and EAP 117

-MATH 130 Technical Mathematics I or higher 3-5

-Prerequisite: MATH 111 with a grade of "C" or higher or an appropriate score on the math assessment test.

-BIOL 135 Principles of Cell and Molecular Biology 4

-CHEM 122 Principles of Chemistry 5

-Total Semester Hours s: 15-17

-Semester

-Code Title Hours

 Physical Education Elective 1

 BIOT 160 Introduction to Biotechnology 2

 Prerequisites: CHEM 122 and prerequisite or corequisite BIOL 135 or CHEM 124 and CHEM 125 and prerequisite or corequisite: BIOL 135.

 All prerequisites and corequisites require a grade of "C" or higher.

 BIOT 165 Laboratory Safety 1

 Prerequisite: CHEM 122 and prerequisite or corequisite BIOL 135 or CHEM 124 and CHEM 125 and prerequisite or corequisite BIOL 135.

 All prerequisites and corequisites require a grade of "C" or higher

 BIOL 144 Human Anatomy and Physiology 5

 PHYS 133 Applied Physics 5

 Prerequisite: MATH 135 or higher

 ENGL 123 Technical Writing I 3

+Prerequisite: ENGL 121